×

 What is a typical expat home or apartment like in Ecuador?

 "In Salinas you also can find less crowded areas away from the busy weekend tourism and noise.
 Little known is Porto Lucia a 15 min drive from the Malecon of Salinas.
 Here you can find quiet beachfront living with modern furnished condos on beachfront with all the amenities of the crowded Salinas tourist area & walking distance to the largest mall in the area.
 You can find it on google maps.
-Another option to the tourist area of Salinas yet still in Salinas," said one person in Salinas.
+Another option to the tourist area of Salinas yet still in Salinas," remarked one foreigner who made the move to Salinas.

 "Expat homes and apartments in Ecuador tend to be snug, but often have plenty of natural light due to the large windows and balconies that come with them.
 Expat homes or apartments in Ecuador tend to be well-furnished with modern conveniences such as air conditioning, heating, internet, and cable television.
 Many expat homes also come with their own private gardens or terraces, providing a great spot for al fresco dining and relaxation," remarked one member in Ecuador.